codepool/codepool.github.io/about.md

 permalink: /about/
 ---

-codepool helps developers learn how latest software technologies can be used to solve the real worlc use cases and how we can apply simple programming techniques to solve complex problems
+codepool is a software engineering blog that allows developers learn about latest software technologies, frameworks & design principles to solve real world problems.